 Neuropsychiatric disorders are still one of the highest unmet medical needs in human medicine.
 The major problem is lack of innovation and urgent need for of safe and effective drugs for these disorders.

 Synendos develops an innovative approach based upon first-in-class inhibitors.
 The inhibitors were designed and developed at the University of Bern starting from an in silico screening of 12 million compounds followed by a thorough medicinal chemistry programme.
 In total, 800 purchasable and newly synthetized compounds were tested leading to the selection of the preclinical drug candidate at the end of 2018.

 Our mission at Synendos is to advance the development of this new class of inhibitors and provide a more safe and effective therapy for unmet needs in neuropsychiatric disorders.

 Was ist das Besondere an diesem Projekt?

 At Synendos, we develop breakthrough safe and effective therapies for unmet needs in neuropsychiatric disorders.
 Our first-in-class inhibitors enables restoration of natural functioning of the brain through the modulation a new drug target (not yet published), which was recently identified at the University of Bern after 8 years of basic research.

 Unlike current drugs, our inhibitors offer a potential superior safety profile for short and long term use and an improved therapeutic control of the symptoms associated to neuropsychiatric disorders.
-These effects can be achieved thanks to an innovative self-limiting mechanism of action that mildly but effectively restores the natural functioning of different neuronal circuits.
+These effects can be achieved thanks to an innovative self-limiting mechanism of action that mildly but effectively restore the natural functioning of different neuronal circuits.
 Thanks to this pro-homeostatic effect on neurotransmission and neuronal plasticity, our inhibitors have the potential to become the first effective treatment for unmet needs in neuropsychiatric disorders with enormous benefit for patients, healthcare providers, communities and society.

 The identification of the new drug target enables Synendos to optimize a drug discovery platform to identify new generation inhibitors and expand its pipeline.